mbakgun/n8n-slack-socket-mode/README.md

   - Example: `(?=.*bot_message)(?=.*#FF0000)` matches events that contain both `bot_message` and the color `#FF0000`
   - Example: `help|assist|support` matches events containing any of these words anywhere in the event data
 - **Regex Flags**: Flags for the regular expression (e.g., `g` for global, `i` for case-insensitive)
+- **Slash Commands**: Comma-separated list of slash commands to listen for (e.g., `deploy, status, help`).
+Leave empty to listen for all slash commands.
+Do not include the leading slash.
 - **Channels to Watch**: Optional list of channels to filter events.
 Click **Add Channel** to add channels.
 Each channel can be selected from the dropdown or entered by ID (e.g., `C1234567890`, `G1234567890`)
 - **Legacy Channel to Watch**: Preserved single-channel selector for workflows created before version 1.4.2